Anzac Day in France

 - Access to a limited number of dedicated accessible toilets.

-Accessible seating does not include:
+Accessible seating exclusions

 - Personalised or dedicated one-to-one assistance.

-- The provision of carers, wheelchair pushers, or physical assistance with seating or embarking and disembarking vehicles.
+- The provision of carers, wheelchair pushers, or physical assistance with seating or embarking and disembarking from vehicles.

 - Wheelchairs, walkers or mobility aids — any visitor requiring this assistance must bring their own.